juliangut/doctrine-manager-builder/README.md

 ...
 ```

-_Mind that if you provide builders with no name, or the same name, commands will run with the last manager included_

 ## Contributing

 Found a bug or have a feature request?
 [Please open a new issue](https://github.com/juliangut/doctrine-manager-builder/issues).
 Have a look at existing issues before.